felenitaribeiro/deepRetinotopy_TheToolbox/Models/README.md

 - ./Generalizability/generalize_deepRetinotopy_cte_myelin.py;
 - ./Generalizability/generalize_deepRetinotopy_semiSupervised.py;

-Don't forget to download tpre-trained models on OSF, and to place them in ./output).
+Don't forget to download the pre-trained models on OSF, and to place them in ./output).

 ## Explainability
 Scripts for running our perturbation-based approach are: